TMJ Treatment – Weatherford

 Your mind will naturally jump to your teeth and gums when you think about your oral health, but how much consideration do you give your jaw?
 The lower jaw is connected to your skull by a joint known as the TMJ.
 If this joint becomes injured or stressed, it can lead to a TMJ disorder, or TMD.
 Living with a TMD means enduring jaw pain, headaches, neck and shoulder pain, and other forms of discomfort on a regular basis.
-Fortunately, with the help of Dr. Novak and Dr. Johannsen, you can find relief from your TMJ-related pain.
+Fortunately, with the help of Dr. Novak, Dr. Johannsen, and Dr. Collins, you can find relief from your TMJ-related pain.
 Call us today to set up an appointment and learn more about your options for treatment.

 Why Choose Beacon Dentistry of Weatherford for TMJ/TMD Therapy?